Concern in Samoa about deep sea mining around Am Samoa

 img_9025-2

-“It is especially disappointing that the historic commitments made by the US government in 2009 and expanded in 2014 to protect marine resources in the US Pacific are now being rolled back just at the time when the world and the Pacific needs increased conservation of natural resources, to counter the growing threat of climate change, overfishing, plastic pollution and other threats,” said Atherton.
+“It is especially disappointing that the historic commitments made by the US government in 2009, and expanded in 2014, to protect marine resources in the U.S. Pacific are now being rolled back—just at the time when the world and the Pacific needs increased conservation of natural resources to counter the growing threat of climate change, overfishing, plastic pollution, and other threats,” said Atherton.

-The Trump administration is setting the stage to sell mining rights off the coast of American Samoa as demand surges for critical materials used in electric vehicle batteries, smartphones and other technology.
+The Trump administration is setting the stage to sell mining rights off the coast of American Samoa as demand surges for critical materials used in electric vehicle batteries, smartphones, and other technology.

 Photo: Samoa Observer